dev-hafiz/react_router_latest_version/README.md

 export default App;
 ```

 Step 2: We are ready to create multiple components for our application.
 As if, we can set the destination path of our component.
-We will create multiple component in our components folder which is already placed under the src folder
+We will create multiple components in our components folder which is already placed under the src folder

 ```
 Folder Structure